 A quarter will barely cover the outside circumference of a Ruby-throated Hummingbird’s nest!

-The inside is the
+The inside is the Size of a Penny!

-penny could fit in the inside of a nest and cover three eggs.
+A penny could fit in the inside of a nest and cover three eggs.
 (Although most Hummingbirds only lay two eggs.)

 The eggs are equivalent to the size of white beans.

-The Hummingbird nest is a tiny compact nest made of various nesting materials depending on the area where the female Hummer is living.
+The Hummingbird Nest is a tiny compact nest made of various nesting materials depending on the area where the female Hummer is living.

-The outside of the nest and the part that attaches the nest to the base where the nest will sit, are made with sturdy materials, such as bud pods, small animal bones, plant fibers and small sticks.
+The outside of the nest and the part that attaches the nest to the base where the nest will sit, are made with sturdy materials, such as bud pods, small animal bones, plant fibers, and small sticks.

 For the inside lining of the nest softer materials will be used like plant down and finer plant fibers.